ermaolaoye/ermaolaoye.github.io/src/5CCE2ENM/8-IntroductiontoProbability.md

 # Common Distributions
 ## Discrete Distributions
+Use Binomial Distribution when you're concerned with the number of successes in a fixed number of trials.

+Use Geometric Distribution when you're interested in the number of trials required to achieve the first success.
 ### Bernoulli Distribution
 A discrete random variable is said to be Bernoulli Distributed, $X \sim \textrm{Ber}(p) $ if
 - It only takes the values $1$(true) or $0$(false)